maerteijn/maerteijn.nl/public/content/en/home.md

 Front-end development with Javascript, (S)CSS or frameworks like [Tailwind.css](https://tailwindcss.com) or [Vue.js](https://vuejs.org/) I also do when it's required for the project.

 I like to write code by myself, and currently I'm a bit skeptical regarding AI assistance.
-I highly value privacy, security and environmental impact.
+I highly value privacy and security and care about environmental impact.

 I feel confident in different kinds of roles when I'm part of a project team, such as (lead-)developer, MR/PR reviewer or technical assessor.
 I'm perfectly fine to work completely independent as well.